PrefectHQ/prefect/docs/concepts/task-runners.md

 If you specify a task runner, a task runner instance of that type is created with the default settings.
 You can also pass additional configuration parameters for task runners that accept parameters, such as [`DaskTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.DaskTaskRunner) and [`RayTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.RayTaskRunner).

-## Using DaskTaskRunner
+## Running tasks on Dask

-[`RayTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.RayTaskRunner) is a parallel task runner that submits tasks to the [`dask.distributed`](http://distributed.dask.org/) scheduler.
+The [`DaskTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.DaskTaskRunner) is a parallel task runner that submits tasks to the [`dask.distributed`](http://distributed.dask.org/) scheduler.
 By default, a temporary Dask cluster is created for the duration of the flow run.
 If you already have a Dask cluster running, either local or cloud hosted, you can provide the connection URL via the `address` kwarg.

 To configure your flow to use DaskTaskRunner, import it [`prefect.task_runners`](/api-ref/prefect/task-runners/) and assign it as the task runner when the flow is defined.